Noaemien/ada-template-website/analysis.md

   </iframe>
 </div>

-The observed distribution that is not just skewed but structurally unequal proves the users preferential attachment towards some articles.
-Showing that just raw popularity is not informative for ranking quality.
-This further validates the necessity of a logarithmic transformation for normalisation to be able to later create a meaningful global score metric.
+The observed distribution is not just skewed but structurally unequal, which proves users’ preferential attachment towards some articles.
+This shows that raw popularity alone is not informative for ranking quality.
+It further validates the necessity of a logarithmic transformation for normalization to later create a meaningful global score.

 ---

 ## Metric 2: Versatility

-Versatility measures the conceptial connectivity of a hub by quantifying how many distinct topical regions it connects.
-Making them specially important for pathfinding shortcuts.
+Versatility measures the **conceptual connectivity** of a hub by quantifying how many distinct topical regions it connects, making these hubs especially important for pathfinding shortcuts.

-To get this score a hierarchial expansion from Wikipedia category annotations was utilized:
+To get this score, a hierarchical expansion from Wikipedia category annotations was utilized:
 - Each article contributes its own categories.
-- Categories are expanded through their parent articles to capture the hierarchical relations
+- Categories are expanded through their parent articles to capture hierarchical relations.
-- Categories of linked neighbors are utilized to evaluate its reach beyond the itself.
+- Categories of linked neighbors are used to evaluate its reach beyond itself.

 <div style="width:100%;">
   <iframe